samelstob/notes/management-notes/database/oracle-securefiles.md

-# Oracle SecureFiles: Prepared for the Digital Deluge
+ Oracle SecureFiles: Prepared for the Digital Deluge

 * vldb 2009

-* Filesystems have generall been preferred for large objects
+* Filesystems have generally been preferred for large objects
-* Filesystems don't have database features like transactional atomicity, consistency, durability, queriability
+* Filesystems don't have database features like transactional atomicity, consistency, durability, query-ability
 * Studies from 2005, 2006 suggested 256kB has the break even point for moving to a filesystem
 * Primary focus of paper is on scalability on I/O bound filesystem like operations
 * 2008 secure files paper
 * A SecureFiles object uses CoW semantics i.e. Updates and overwrites are never in place
 * Write Gather Cache (WGC)
   - Server processes allocate buffer from process private memory pools (sounds like PGA)
   - WGC Buffer writes
   - Write performance throughputs scale up with the number of server processes running concurrently - Yes I think we see that with JLL
 * Compression
   - Compression automatically turned off for objects that don't compress well
-* De-dupe
-    the entire object
+* De-dupe the entire object
   - Hashes are stored in an Oracle index
   - Byte-by-byte comparison if hashes match
 * Free Space Management